Grave goods

 Grave goods can be regarded as a sacrifice intended for the benefit of the deceased in the afterlife.
 Closely related are customs of ancestor worship and offerings to the dead, in modern western culture related to All Souls' Day (Day of the Dead), in East Asia the "hell bank note" and related customs.
 Also closely related is the custom of retainer sacrifice, where servants or wives of a deceased chieftain are interred with the body.
 As the inclusion of expensive grave goods and of slaves or retainers became a sign of high status in the Bronze Age, the prohibitive cost led to the development of "fake" grave goods, where artwork meant to depict grave goods or retainers is produced for the burial and deposited in the grave in place of the actual sacrifice.

 History

 There are disputed claims of intentional burial of Neanderthals as old as 130,000 years.
 Similar claims have been made for early anatomically modern humans as old as 100,000 years.
-The earliest undisputed cases of burials are found in modern human sites of the Upper Palaeolithic.
-There is even evidence of the Egyptians burying themselves with grave goods very early in their prehistory.
-Examples of these grave goods included pots, combs, stone vessels, and slate palettes.
+The earliest undisputed cases of homo sapiens burials are found in Upper Palaeolithic sites.

+Burials that include intentional artifacts come much later.
+There is evidence of Egyptians (of the Badarian culture) being buried with grave goods very early in their prehistory.
+Examples of these items include pots, shells, combs, stone vessels, animal figurines, and slate palettes.